statamic/docs/content/collections/docs/quick-start.md

 ```

-Your layout file contains any markup you want present no matter what page you’re on, where you go, how far you travel, or loudly you sing.
-It's the perfect place to put your `<head>` stuff, main site nav, and site footer bits.
+Your layout file contains any markup you want present no matter what page you’re on.
+It's usually the best place to put your `<head>` meta markup, persistent site navigation, site footer, and other global things.

-You can think of layouts like **picture frames** for your website.
-Everything you want rendered into the _contents_ of the frame — those things that may change from section to section and page to page — goes into templates.
-Those templates are rendered wherever you put that `{{ template_content }}` variable in your layout.
+Think of layouts like a **picture frame**, and everything that changes from section to section, page to page _inside_ the frame — goes into templates.
+In practice, templates are injected inline wherever you put a `{{ template_content }}` variable in your layout to create a complete HTML document.

 <figure>